Photo of the Johnny Cash Trail courtesy of Coruscating Images.

 Providing a connection to the longer Sacramento River Parkway Trail at its western end, the 2.5-mile trail offers scenic views of the American River at every turn.

 There is currently a project underway to extend the trail farther east along the southern bank of the American River, eventually connecting it to California State University in Sacramento.
-The project also aspires to create easier access to the trail for to those who’d like to enjoy it.
+The project also aspires to create easier access to the trail for those who'd like to enjoy it.

 3. Sacramento Northern Bikeway